Growing Green Beans In Containers:

 Introduction To Green Beans.

-Green Beans are commonly known as beans, string beans, snap beans and snaps.
-There are many varieties of Green beans are grown and consumed all over the world.
-This fresh green vegetable is full of healthy nutrients, proteins and minerals.
-Green beans are a tasty green vegetable added in all types of cuisines.
+Green Beans are commonly known as beans, string beans, snap beans, and snaps.
+There are many varieties of Green beans that are grown and consumed all over the world.
+This fresh green vegetable is full of healthy nutrients, proteins, and minerals.
+Green beans are a tasty green vegetable added to all types of cuisines.
 Green beans are the most popular vegetables grown in containers.

 Scientific Name of Green Beans: Phaseolus Vulgaris.